Dark-Vinaal/Python-Learning/README.md

 This public repository serves both as my personal learning tracker and as a **free resource** for anyone who wants to **learn Python** through real-world exercises and structured examples.

+> Note : I'm familiar with the term coding because of my previous knowledge in Java and C++, so I have written this repo project in my way of understanding.

 ---

 ## 🎯 Objectives